 Is light therapy safe?

 There is a theoretical risk of damaging the retina.
 However, there do not seem to be any reports of harm with the specially designed light boxes.
-The light boxes used to treat SAD do not emit much ultraviolet (UV) light, which is the main damaging part of sunlight, to the skin and eyes.
-Side-effects occur in some people and include: headaches, difficulty sleeping after an evening session of light therapy, irritability and tiredness.
+The light boxes used to treat SAD do not emit much ultraviolet (UV) light (the main damaging part of sunlight) to the skin and eyes.
+Side-effects occur in some people and include headaches, difficulty sleeping after an evening session of light therapy, irritability and tiredness.

 Who should not use light therapy?

-You should speak to your doctor before using light therapy if you have:
+You should speak with your doctor before using light therapy if you have: